KDE/threadweaver/examples/HelloInternet.in.md

 `loadPostFromTumblr()` to be executed by a worker thread.
-This method illustrates the convenience built into Qt to process data present in Open Standard formats (XML, in this case), even though this won't be discussed here in detail.
-If processing that data turns out to be expensive, the user interface will not be blocked by it, since it won't be performed by the main thread.
+This method illustrates the convenience built into Qt to process data present in Open Standard formats (XML, in this case), even though this won't be discussed here in detail.[^5] If processing the data turns out to be expensive, the user interface will not be blocked by it, since it is not performed by the main thread.

 @@snippet(HelloInternet/ViewController.cpp,hellointernet-loadpost,cpp)